luispsarmiento/rust-samples/README.md

-# rust-samples
+# Rust Samples
-This repository is to collect various samples in rust.
+This repository is used to collect various samples in Rust.

+# Some essential commands
+`cargo run`

+>Note: To install Cargo, visit [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).